yiemwa123/starter-hugo-academic/content/project/FB_Messenger/index.md

 ### Overview
 Facebook Messenger is a convenient and easy way to text other people, especially if you already have a Facebook account.
 However, just because you are able to contact a large number of people easily does not meant that it is easy to stay in touch with people.

-For this project, I created a feature that recommends friends for users to reconnect with and incentivizes the user to reconnect by allowing them to send confetti to an old friend.
+For this project, I created a feature that recommends friends for users to reconnect with and incentivizes the user to reconnect by allowing them to send confetti.

 Check out the prototypes in action here: